PaulaScharf/tof-takeovers/training/trainingsdata/unlabeled/README.md

 ## paula/
 ### autos_1.csv & autos_2.csv
-Paula drove past parked cars.
-The videos are already reversed.
+Paula drove past parked cars with the sensor orientation reversed.
+For the sensor it looks like the recorded cars are overtaking.

 ### indoor_turning.csv
 Paula recorded this inside her office.
 No takeovers are visible in this video.